fulldecent/open-location-code-wiki/Naming-guidelines.md

 It shouldn't be used to refer to the actual codes - don't say "Open Location Codes" for example.

 # Summary
-Having consistent names and presentation will make it easier for people to recognise what is meant, and make it easier for them to use and benefit from OLC.
+Having consistent names and presentation will make it easier for people to recognise what is meant, and make it easier for them to use and benefit from the project.